ahmedalam98/Professional-Udacity-Nanodegree/Landing Page Project/README.md

 # Landing Page Project

-## Table of Contents
+## Project Title

-Project Title : Landing Page Project
+Landing Page Project

+## Demo-Preview

-Demo-Preview : This project requires to build a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.
+This project requires to build a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.

-Development:

 1. Selecting Elements

-2. Building navigation element dynamically
-3. Add active class to the viewport section
+2. Add active class to the viewport section

+### Development

+1- Navigation menu is dynamically build.
+Two more sections was added to check if the navigation menu works.
+2- The navigation menu contains links to the correspondent sections of the landing page.
+3- A click on a section link triggers smooth scroll animation using .scrollIntoView event.
+4- Add active class to the viewport section.

+#### Versions

+Original template is provided by Udacity.

-License : ./LICENSE.txt
+##### License

-## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the Udacity Classroom.
+LICENSE.txt